 The best book setting ideas are effective.
 In a novel where the author performs careful worldbuilding, the story setting enriches plot events with atmosphere and mood; context and contrast.
-Here are 6 story setting examples and tips we can glean from how effective they are:
+Here are 6 story setting examples and tips we can gather from reading them:

 A magical ‘elsewhere’ is one of the key ingredients of many fantasy novels, particularly in portal fantasies where characters travel between our ordinary world and a world of magical landscapes and creatures.

 One of the reasons why children (and adults) around the world fell in love with J.K.
 Rowling’s Harry Potter series is the depth and intricacy of Rowling’s settings.
 Rowling’s world is one of stark contrasts, from Harry’s aunt and uncle’s ordinary and oppressive suburban home to the towering spires of the series’ school of magic, Hogwarts.